 "They've got you this time around, you'll do fine."
 Maddie says, even though they both know that's kind of bullshit.
 Nolan isn't arrogant enough to think like, oh, maybe if he just hadn't been out with migraines last year the Flyers might have taken the cup.
-If they ever do win the cup, Nolan is pretty sure it'll be because of Claude and Ivan, before anybody else.
+If they ever do win the cup, Nolan is pretty sure it'll be because of Claude and Carter, before anybody else.

 "Does it make me sound insane to say I have barley even thought about it?"
 Nolan asks, shifting around so he can swing his legs out of bed, suddenly wanting to be doing anything besides laying in his bed like a sadsack.

 "What, you, not getting wrapped up in your head like your whole worth as a human being is hinged entirely on how well you hit a rock with a stick?"
 Maddie laughs.
 "I guess, yeah, that doesn't really sound like the Lan I know."